harsh098/helm-eks-action-awscli-2/README.md

+# helm-eks-action-awscli-2

+This GitHub Action is based on [koslib/helm-eks-action](https://github.com/koslib/helm-eks-action) with the improvement that it runs on aws-cli-v2 as opposed to aws-cli-v1.

+The functionality and the usage is same.

+I did not have enough time to make a **PR** and get it merged so I forked the original action.

+The action is almost fully compatible with the original plugin.

-# helm-eks-action
+# helm-eks-action-awscli-2
-Github Action for executing Helm commands on EKS (using aws-iam-authenticator).
+Github Action for executing Helm commands on EKS .

 The Helm version installed is Helm3.